YueW26/Real-E/EnergyTSF/README.md

-# ⚡ \data: The Largest Real-World Multivariate Electricity Forecasting Benchmark
+# ⚡ Real-E: The Largest Real-World Multivariate Electricity Forecasting Benchmark

-\data is a comprehensive, high-resolution benchmark dataset for **multivariate time series forecasting in electricity systems**.
+Real-E is a comprehensive, high-resolution benchmark dataset for **multivariate time series forecasting in electricity systems**.
 It spans 10 years across 39 European countries, including over 74 electricity stations and 20+ energy categories.
-With rich metadata, non-stationary dynamics, and high temporal granularity, \data provides a rigorous foundation for developing and evaluating robust forecasting models.
+With rich metadata, non-stationary dynamics, and high temporal granularity, Real-E provides a rigorous foundation for developing and evaluating robust forecasting models.

 ---